caiks/WBOT02/README.md

 That is, *model* 81 appears to be showing a degree of convolution that might mean that the upper *level* will be tolerant to small changes in centre.

+###### Underlying models with computed substrate

-Before going on to investigate *2-level* *models*, let us consider a *substrate* that consists of  computed *variables* instead of straight-forward *multi-valent variables*.
+Before going on to investigate *2-level* *models*, let us consider a *substrate* that consists of  computed *variables* instead of straightforward *multi-valent variables*.
 By a computed *variable* we mean a small *decomposition* per *variable* which consists of a binary tree of *slices*, each *slice* representing a range of *values*.
 Each of the paths of the *decomposition* resolves to a single *value*.
 All of the paths have the same length.
 At each step along the *decomposition* the *slices* partition the *valency* into smaller and smaller contiguous components.
 So at the first step along the *slice* path a *256-valent* *variable* will have two *slices* - one of the *values* less than or equal to 127, and the other of the *values* greater than 127.
 At the second there will be four *slices* with *value* ranges 0-63, 64-127, 128-191 and 192-255.
 At the last step the leaf *slices* represent a single *value*, so in this case there are 256 leaf *slices*.
-In total 511 *slices* are needed to represent one *256-valent* *variable* using this method.
+In total 511 *slice variables* are needed to represent one *256-valent* *variable* using this method.
 Although replacing a single *multi-valent variable* with many *bi-valent slices* is costly in terms of computation, it allows us to have larger *valencies* and therefore a much more fine-grained approach without needing very large induce thresholds.
 For example, to *model* two *substrate 32-valent variables* we would need at least a *slice* of `32^2 = 1,024` *events*.
 Even a *slice* of that *size* is likely to exclude many possible combinations of the two *values*.
-Furthermore, we would like large tuples in order to increase the coverage of the *substrate*, so in practive we are limited to a *valency* of around 10.
+Furthermore, we would like large tuples in order to increase the coverage of the *substrate*, so in practice we are limited to a *valency* of around 10.
 Also, the *induction* does not necessarily *roll* contiguous *empty values* contiguously because *multi-valent variables* are not ordered.
-Computed *variables* both order and uniformly *classify* the *values*, making accessible *alignments* at the optimal level of granularity.
+Computed *variables* both order and uniformly *classify* the *values*, making *alignments* accessible at the optimal level of granularity.
 Thus computed *variables* give us a much greater flexibility with respect to the definition of the *substrate*.

 We ran *models* 84 and 86 using *computed variables*.
 They are shown along with  *models* 80 and 81 for comparison below -